adetutudeborah/transitflow-website/README.md

 npm run dev
 ```
 - Open `http://localhost:5173/` in your browser to view the app

+# Challenge encountered

+- To add the button hover effect to the buttons on the home page.

 # Deployment
 The Designo agency website has been deployed on `Vercel`, and it can be accessed at the following URL: https://transitflow-website.vercel.app/